janfajfer/bratley/README.md

-# Monoprocessor scheduling solver using Bratley’s algorithm
+# Monoprocessor scheduling using Bratley’s algorithm

 The task is to minimize the total length of a schedule given a single machine and tasks characterized by release times and deadlines.